BrenPatF/powershell_utils/Utils/README.md

 Import-Module TrapitUtils
 Write-UT_Template 'ps_utils' '|'
 ```
 This creates the template JSON file, ps_utils_temp.json, which contains an element for each of the scenarios, with the appropriate category set and active flag, with a single record in each group with default values from the groups CSV files.
+The template file is then updated manually with data appropriate to each scenario.

 #### Step 2: Create Results Object
 [&uarr; Unit Testing Process](#unit-testing-process)<br />